Ceanothus bolensis

-Ceanothus bolensis, the Cerro Bola ceanothus, is a rare species of Ceanothus endemic to extreme northwestern Baja California.
-It is named after Cerro Bola, a metavolcanic peak where the species is especially common and was first described from.
+Ceanothus bolensis is a species of shrub in the buckthorn family commonly known as the Cerro Bola ceanothus.
+It is a rare member of the genus Ceanothus endemic to mountains with metavolcanic soils in extreme northwestern Baja California, Mexico.
+It is named after the Cerro Bola, a basaltic peak where the species is especially common and was first described from.